NorthernMan54/homebridge-rtl/README.md

 * [Mighty Mule Driveway alarm](https://www.amazon.com/Mighty-Mule-Wireless-Driveway-FM231/dp/B003765W0W) see [instructions here](MIGHTY-MULE-DRIVEWAY-ALARM-INSTRUCTIONS.md)

 ## Features
-* Supported sensors include Motion, Temperature and Humidity
+* Supported sensors include Motion, Contact, Temperature and Humidity
 * Also shows "not responding" if the sensor stops sending data
 * For temperature and humidity sensors, has ability to create alarms if the current value exceeds a alarm value